akeller/GDC-workshop/README.md

 The free asset I recommend is this: https://assetstore.unity.com/packages/3d/characters/robots/cyber-soldier-52064 (note this is rigged by not animated).

+## Create a Project in Unity

+Start Unity and choose the 3D project template.
+This will setup your project with the correct initial game objects including a light source and a main camera.

+## Adding the Watson Unity SDK to Your Unity Project

+Clone or Download the Watson SDK for Unity.
+You can clone it directly to your Unity project or drag and drop it into the Unity editor.

 ## Brief C# Overview

+Even though you've included the SDK into your project, you will need to include it as a namespace.

 ## How to incorporate AR into this project?